How Ideas Become Airplanes: The Long Journey of Cathay Pacific’s Newest Airbus

 It also features an expanded fuselage between the first and second doors, which the airline uses for a larger business class cabin.
 Pilots note that the flight deck of the new plane is identical to its smaller -900 sibling, although they can feel the plane’s extended length on the ground and heavier weight in the air.

-Airbus built a test aircraft and pushed it to its limits to determine the capabilities of the model that would eventually carry customers.
+Putting the plane through its paces Airbus built a test aircraft and pushed it to its limits to determine the capabilities of the model that would eventually carry customers.
 In 2016, it first took to the skies for trials that included performance in extreme hot or cold temperatures and handling in thunderstorms.
 Test pilots intentionally flew the plane into storms to experience lightning or strong turbulence, with Airbus technicians on the ground monitoring the plane’s performance.

 The new A350-1000 will help replace some of the airline’s older Boeing 777 aircraft and open up longer-distance routes that the airline could not previously offer profitably—such as the forthcoming September flight between Hong Kong and Washington, D.C., Cathay Pacific’s longest flight.